-High protein diets have been shown to be effective for weight loss and weight maintenance but what is a high protein diet and is it for you?
+High protein diets have been shown to be effective for weight loss and weight maintenance, but what exactly is a high protein diet and is it right for you?

-As we’ll show you in this article, a high protein diet covers both those criteria.
+This guide will show you how a high protein diet covers both those criteria.

-The most obvious benefit of protein is that it fills you up without adding too many kilojoules to your diet.
+One of the biggest benefits of consuming protein is that it fills you up without adding too many kilojoules to your diet.

 The energy in protein-rich food is released slowly so you stay fuller for longer after eating.
-Compare this to high GI refined carbohydrates (e.g. sugar-rich and starchy foods), which give you a massive energy spike right after eating followed by a sudden energy drop.
+Compare this to high GI refined carbohydrates (sugar-rich and starchy foods), which give you a big energy spike right after eating followed by a sudden energy drop.